Proof that a great handling car needn’t be expensive

 It’ll fold back neatly into its dedicated spot behind the seats in one movement, requiring little more than a swing of your arm, and doesn’t eat into any available boot space either.
 Often closing such roofs, twisting round and backwards with your arm to reach before lifting awkwardly, can wrench your shoulder but this effort is so light there’s little chance of such injury.

-For those who prefer an automated – and more secure – approach should take a look at the electrically-folding hardtop fitted to the Mazda MX-5 RF, available from 2017.
+For those who prefer an automated – and more secure – approach, take a look at the electrically folding hardtop fitted to the Mazda MX-5 RF.

 Mazda’s featherweight strategy, which sees the 1.5-litre car weigh just 940kg without a driver, is fanatical.
 Even the 2.0-litre tips the scales at just 25kg more.